Trauma-Team-International/Home/data/README.md

 - RECORD/ROW: each row represents a single hospital admission and in case the admission involves more than one ICU stay, the last ICU stay*
 - FEATURES/COLUMNS: features contain patient meta-data, survival outcomes, pneumonia specific meta-data, ventilation durations, and various blood serum values, including those that are highlighted in COVID-19 literature

 NOTE*:`ventilation_duration_hours` is a sum of ventilation duration from all the ICU stays for the patient on a single hospital admission, and `hours_before_ventilation` is the time between hospital admission and first instance of ventilation.
+The hospital admission id (`hadm_id`) used in MIMIC is obfuscated, but lookup table can be provided for those that verify their right to access MIMIC.

 ## :open_file_folder: Data Taxonomy